Planning for Pregnancy After Cancer: 3 Ways to Preserve Your Fertility

 What are GnRH agonists?

 This medication may reduce the chances of going into menopause during cancer treatment, but the degree of benefit that it provides is still a matter of debate.
-It is not a substitute for the other methods of fertility preservation listed above, but can be given in addition to these treatments.
+It is not a substitute for the other methods of fertility preservation listed above, but can be offered in addition to these treatments.

 Planning for Pregnancy After Cancer